 3. Manganese deficiency or biounavailability.
 Manganese deficiency or biounavailability are very common today.
 Manganese is required for energy production in the mitochondria of the cells.
 Adrenal exhaustion may contribute to manganese deficiency.

-4. Copper toxicity.
+4. Copper Dysregulation.
 Copper toxicity or deficiency can stimulate the thyroid in an unnatural way.
 It may play a role in hypothyroidism and in Grave’s disease (hyperthyroidism).
 Copper assessment is tricky using hair mineral analysis.
 One cannot go by the copper level on the first test.
 Instead, one must look for hidden copper indicators or look for increased copper on future tests.
-Copper imbalance appears to be very important in some thyroid conditions.
+Copper imbalance is very important in thyroid conditions.

 5. Selenium.
 Selenium is required to produce thyroid hormone and to convert T4 to T3.
 It is also required to detoxify and remove most heavy metals and toxic chemicals from the body.
 Hair analysis show selenium levels.
 Most people need more selenium today.